Alice

 Naber-Lozeman

-For as long as she can remember, horses and ponies were all that mattered for little Alice.
-“I could ride before I could walk”, Alice says with a wink.
-As a 2 year old, she climbed onto a horse that was tethered to a cutting at the farm, using an upturned bucket as a step.
+For as long as she can remember, all she could think of were pony or horse for little Alice.
+“I could ride a pony before I could walk,” says Alice with a wink.
+As a 2-year-old, she was already climbing onto the pony that was attached to a fence at the farm via an overturned bucket.

-Her father Gerrit Lozeman told her all about eventing history, at the same time as she got to know horses better and started going on adventures with them.
-Her first pony was called Eminent, bred by Piet van der Schans and named after the grey that her father’s best friend Piet had ridden on as member of the Dutch eventing team – the only rider that had fnished his Olympic adventure in cross country.
-Her second pony, Kimbel, also had a historic name – the same name as the horse that Huub Jansen rode in the World Championships in Kentucky in 1978.
+The eventing history were passed on by her father Gerrit Lozeman at the same time as her dealings with mounts and riding adventures.
+Her first pony was called Eminent, bred by Piet van der Schans and named after the grey with which her father’s best friend Piet, as the only member of the Dutch Olympic team, had ridden out the Munich military in 1972.
+Her second pony also had a historic name with Kimbel, the same name as Huub Jansen’s horse for the 1978 World Championships in Kentucky.

 Alice Naber-Lozeman